dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

                                   _start
 ```

-When using Intel Vtune Profiler, one can collect call stacks data by checking the corresponding "Collect stacks" box while configuring analysis.
+When using Intel VTune Profiler, one can collect call stacks data by checking the corresponding "Collect stacks" box while configuring analysis.
 When using the command-line interface, specify the `-knob enable-stack-collection=true` option.

 [^1]: Profiling(wikipedia) - [https://en.wikipedia.org/wiki/Profiling_(computer_programming)](https://en.wikipedia.org/wiki/Profiling_(computer_programming)).
 [^4]: In the past there were LLVM compiler bugs when compiling with debug info (`-g`).
 Code transformation passes incorrectly treated the presence of debugging intrinsics which caused different optimizations decisions.
 It did not affect functionality, only performance.
 Some of them were fixed, but it's hard to say if any of them are still there.